MohamedAdel-Ibrahim/ECE570-Final-Project/README.md

 *   **Data Logic & Purging (Lines 25–50)**: The programmatic logic used to clean the dataset and remove redundant classes.
 *   **Automated Data Segregation (Lines 145–175)**: The script used to enforce a strict 80/20 split and move files into appropriate directories to prevent data leakage.
 *   **Custom Inference Script (Lines 235–285)**: The logic for mapping raw neural network outputs to human-readable telemetry and testing on unseen real-world images.
+*   **Validation Assets**: The file `image_test.png` was captured and provided by the author to serve as a "real-world" test case for evaluating model generalization.

 ### 2. Adapted Code
 *   **Model Initialization & Training (Lines 185–215)**: The YOLOv8 model initialization and the `model.train()` loop parameters were adapted from the [Official Ultralytics Documentation](https://docs.ultralytics.com/).